-- (a) the frequency of topping-up based on the quantity of host produce treated or time; and - (b) the quantity of concentrate and water required to be added.
+- (a) the frequency of topping-up based on the quantity of eligible citrus fruit treated or time; and - (b) the quantity of concentrate and water required to be added.

 The Business shall provide evidence that the spray top-up program is effective in achieving and maintaining spray mixture concentration within \pm 15% of the required concentration.